These special academic rules and regulations apply to our programs abroad and are here for your reference.

 Syracuse Abroad Registration

-Depending on the program, registration for your study abroad courses takes place either online prior to departure or on-site after arrival overseas.
+Depending on the program, registration for your study abroad courses takes place either online prior to departure or on site after arrival overseas.
 Your Syracuse Bursar account must be paid in full, or your Syracuse Monthly Payment Plan payments up-to-date, before your registration can be recorded.

 Undergraduate students requesting to drop below 12 credits must first consult a home college academic advisor and financial aid counselor to ensure this would not have adverse academic or financial consequences.
+Note that dropping below 12 credits is not possible at all centers due to immigration or program requirements.

 NOTE: London program students must maintain a registration of at least 12 credits of courses taught in London throughout the semester in order to comply with UK immigration requirements.
 Also due to local immigration requirements, Madrid and Florence students must maintain a registration of 12 credits and may not drop below 12 (not counting Signature Seminar credits) at any point during the semester.